 BlackBerry.
 Remember it?
 We just about do here at T3 Towers, but our memory is a little foggy.
-Its been a while since the Canadian firm launched a smartphone that really peaked our interest, but with the BlackBerry Priv it's managed to do just that.
+It's been a while since the Canadian firm launched a smartphone that really piqued our interest, but with the BlackBerry Priv it's managed to do just that.

 There's a certain of air of the last chance saloon around the Priv, BlackBerry's final roll of the dice to see if it stays in the hardware game or steps back and concentrates on its software solutions.
 No pressure then.

 The Priv does have a few aces up its sleeve though - chiefly the stock Android operating system which instantly gives the handset a wider appeal than its BlackBerry 10-toting predecessors.

 So can the Priv save BlackBerry's smartphone fortunes?
 Let's find out.